Several people injured in blast at French military explosives producer | Law-Order

 Several people injured in blast at French military explosives producer

+Emergency services erected a security perimeter and the Bergerac mayor's office urged the public to stay away from the area.
+The Dordogne prefecture said a fire was burning after the explosion.
+The company official said "several people" had been hurt but was unable to give a precise figures.
+Emergency services remain at the scene, the Dordogne prefecture said.

-Several people have been injured in a blast at military explosives producer Eurenco's site in Bergerac, southwest France, a company official told Reuters.
+Several people were injured in a blast on Wednesday at military explosives producer Eurenco's site in Bergerac, southwest France, a company official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)